-Weather in the Snowy Mountains can be unpredictable at times, so it is a good idea to become aware of what weather conditions are daily.
+Weather in the Snowy Mountains can be very unpredictable at times, so it is a good idea to become aware of what weather conditions are daily.

 If you are out hiking in summer you want to know what the wind is doing up high, will there be visibility and what temperature to expect.
 After all, you don’t want to be the furthermost point from home when you realise you should have packed an extra layer or a rain jacket.

-For now, use our weather station here and Snowy Mountains synopsis update to find out the details of the town you are visiting, and always be prepared.
+Use our weather station here and Snowy Mountains synopsis update to find out the details of the town you are visiting, and always be prepared.
 Be aware that in the high alpine the wind speed can drastically affect the weather and temperatures, so factor this in before you leave.